varodrig/web-nodejs/README.md

 # web-nodejs
-CoolStore Frontend with NodeJS and AngularJS
+CoolStore Frontend with NodeJS and AngularJS.

 The overall architecture of the application that you will deploy is the following: